 Will not only help guide you through the application process but also be perfectly “frank” with you about what options may or may not be possible for you.

-Now will we be able to help out everyone who has been previously diagnosed with an Arrythmia?
+Now, will we be able to help out everyone who has been previously diagnosed with an Arrhythmia?

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Top 10 Best Final Expense Insurance Companies as well so that in the event that someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Top 10 Best Final Expense Insurance Companies as well so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.

 So, if you’re ready to see what options might be available to you, just give us a call!